 Another key aspect of distributive negotiation is determining when you will walk away from the negotiation.
 For a distributive negotiation, this is usually a fixed price point.
 For example, you might decide ahead of time, based on conversations with stakeholders and management, that you’re willing to buy supplies for $5,000, but will walk away if the other party refuses to come to that level.

 It’s essential to determine your reservation point well before entering any negotiation, whether it’s a price you’re willing to pay, or what you’re willing to sell a product or service for.
 If you don’t determine this point before the negotiations begin, you could end up in a low-ball situation.

 3. Think About the Other Party Involved

-The key to understanding and effectively navigating any negotiation is accepting that you are only one of two parties involved.
+The key to understanding and effectively navigating a distributive negotiation is accepting that you are only one of two parties involved.
 You don’t want to go beyond your reservation point, but neither does the other party involved in the negotiation.
 Knowing the other party’s BATNA and reservation point can help streamline the negotiation and smooth any major differences in opinion.
 In some cases, it can even narrow your options and determine when a negotiation simply isn’t worth pursuing.

-Better understanding the other party requires proper research.
+Better understanding the other party within the negotiation requires proper research.
 Using the same example of vendor supplies, you might research the availability of other services in the area and how willing (or desperate) the other party might be to make a deal.
 When you have an idea of how much flexibility the other party has on price, you’re better suited to aim as high (if you’re the one selling) or as low (if you’re the one buying) as possible.